 If you are using glasses or lenses to do daily activities, these can be fixed by using multifocal lenses that improve vision.

 When do change in vision occur?

-If you never use glasses before, you probably need a pair of reading glasses in the 40s.
-If you are around age 50, your lenses continue to harden.
+If you have never used glasses before, you probably need a pair of reading glasses in the 40s.
+If you are around the age of 50, your lenses continue to harden.
 So, it is imperative to change the glasses for managing reading and daily tasks.

 What can you do to protect your eye and vision?

 - Visit your eye doctor at least once a year

 - Select a healthy diet and wise lifestyle

 - Reduce stress